mjawwad19/MKS21X-FinalProject/README.md

 - Worked on the foundation for the Graph class: a graph with axis can be made with specified or non specified bounds.
 (Jawwad)

 1/4/2019
 - Finished the Fraction class and started working on Monomial.
+Also did some debugging on the Monomial class after all the methods were written.
 (Peihua)
 - Added work on Monomial class (Jawwad) and merged.
        -Our first merge conflict! *sheds a tear*